DevNinja11/EstateEdge/README.md

 ## Project Overview

 I have contrubuted my professional expertise to develop this real estate web application.
 It is a robust platform designed to streamline the process of buying, selling, and managing real estate properties.
 Built with a modern technology stack, this application provides a comprehensive suite of features to enhance user experience and facilitate efficient property transactions.
-The live website for this application can be accessed [here](https://real-estate-marketplace-pi.vercel.app/).
 The project has been developed through extensive iteration, with over 100 commits reflecting ongoing improvements and enhancements.

-## Features
+## Key Features

-- **Property Listings:**
+- **Property Listings**
-  - **Browse and Filter:** Explore a wide array of property listings with advanced filtering options.
-  - **Detailed Information:** View comprehensive details about each property, including specifications and images.

-- **User Management:**
+- **User Management**
-  - **Authentication and Authorization:** Secure login and registration processes to manage user access and permissions.
-  - **User Profiles:** Display and manage user profiles with relevant information.

-- **Property Management:**
+- **Property Management**
-  - **Add Properties:** Contribute new property listings to the marketplace.
-  - **Edit and Delete Listings:** Maintain and update property information as needed.

-- **Image Management:**
+- **Image Management**
-  - **Upload and Carousel:** Upload images for property listings and showcase them using a dynamic carousel feature.

-- **User Notifications:**
+- **User Notifications**
-  - **Alerts and Notifications:** Receive and manage alerts or notifications regarding property updates and user interactions.

-- **User Interface Enhancements:**
+- **User Interface Enhancements**
-  - **Loading Spinner:** Visual indicator for ongoing processes to improve user experience.

-## Technologies Used
+## Tech Stacks

 ### Frontend
 - **Angular:** Framework for building dynamic single-page applications.